keltia/atlas-rs/README.md

 ## Documentation

-All the documentation on the API itself is available through Rust builtin's doc system and will visible at [atlas-rs page on docs.rs](https://docs.rs/atalas-rs).
+All the documentation on the API itself is available through Rust builtin's doc system and will visible at [atlas-rs page on docs.rs](https://docs.rs/atlas-rs).

 Documentation on the REST API is on the [RIPE Atlas](https://beta-docs.atlas.ripe.net/apis/) site.

+## Proxy features

+ **NOTE**: System proxies are enabled by default.

+ System proxies look in environment variables to set HTTP or HTTPS proxies.

+ `HTTP_PROXY` or `http_proxy` provide http proxies for http connections while `HTTPS_PROXY` or `https_proxy` provide HTTPS proxies for HTTPS connections.
+ `ALL_PROXY` or `all_proxy`is a "catch-all" setting for all protocols.
+ `NO_PROXY` or `no_proxy` can prevent using any of the proxies.

 ## CLI utility